Hitenweb3/Hello-World/README.md

 - 👋 Hi, I’m @Hitenweb3
 - 👀 I’m interested in building web3 products
-- 🌱 I’m getting back to programming after a hiatus
+- 🌱 I want to get back to programming after a hiatus
 - 📝 Working on my writing skills [(here)](https://web3inprogress.substack.com/)
+- 💾 Javascript, Python | 🎨 React

 <!---
 Hitenweb3/Hitenweb3 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.